mgildea87/CUT-RUN/README.md

 # CUT-RUN
 This pipeline was written for execution on the NYU big purple server.
 This readme describes how to execute the snake make workflow for paired-end CUT&RUN data pre-processing (fastq -> peak calling), Utilizing bowtie2 for alignment and SEACR for peak calling.
+This pipeline assumes there is a control for each antibody sample (input or IgG).
+If there isn't, a common control can be duplicated in the samples_info.tab file for each antibody sample.

 # Description of files required for snakemake:
 ## Snakefile